cyberwani/wordpress-theme-boilerplate-1/README.md

 You can lookup all SCSS linting rules here: [https://github.com/sasstools/sass-lint/tree/develop/docs/rules](https://github.com/sasstools/sass-lint/tree/develop/docs/rules).
 There are more detailed information about what is wrong.

-### Building
+### Workflow
-There's already a configuration for the GitLab CI which will run lint's and builds the project on pushes to refs like `vX.X.X` (e.g. version tags) and `env/*`.
-The building task also prepares a downloadable artifact.
+There's already a configuration for the GitLab CI.
+On every push it triggers a linting.
+On pushes to master it will build an artifact.
+The general workflow would be developing in a `develop` branch, while merging into a `master` branch means a release.

 If you want to use another CI or compile it locally you can use the gulp `build` tasks defined in `gulpfile.js`.